-Kimberly brings Creating Results clients a unique perspective on sales and marketing of their senior living communities.
-Her thoughtful, strategic guidance is built from her diverse work experience at all levels of senior living, as well as her innate ability to create marketing and sales strategies that resonate with consumers and build long-lasting brands resulting in strong market penetration.
+Kimberly brings our clients a unique perspective due to her extensive experience leading the sales and marketing efforts for numerous for profit and not-for-profit organizations.
+Her thoughtful, strategic guidance is built from her diverse work experience at all levels of senior living, as well as her innate ability to create marketing and sales strategies that achieve business goals, resonate with mature consumers and build long-lasting brands that have strong market penetration.

 Kimberly hails from the East Coast (Massachusetts and New York) and she is an avid Red Sox fan.
 She graduated from Bowdoin College in Brunswick, Maine with a Bachelor of Arts, Government and Legal Studies.